Skip Navigation

 Source water assessment available

-The federal Safe Drinking Water Act was amended in 1996 and requires states to develop and implement source water assessment programs to analyze existing and potential threats to the quality of public drinking water throughout the state.
+The federal Safe Drinking Water Act requires states to develop and implement source water assessment programs to analyze existing and potential threats to the quality of public drinking water throughout the state.
 A summary of the Las Vegas Valley Water District's susceptibility to potential sources of contamination was initially provided by the state of Nevada.
-The summary source water assessment was originally included in an LVVWD Water Quality Report and now may be accessed on water quality reports page.
+The summary source water assessment was originally included in an LVVWD Water Quality Report and now may be accessed on the water quality reports page.
 Call 702-258-3930 if you have questions.
 Learn more about the Nevada Source Water Assessment Program at ndep.nv.gov/water/source-water-protection.

 More about your source water

 All water originates from a source.
 Sources for both tap water and bottled water include rivers, lakes, streams, ponds, reservoirs, springs and wells.
-As water travels over the surface of the land—such as the Colorado River, our primary water source—or through the ground, it dissolves minerals and, in some cases, other contaminants.
+As water—such as the Colorado River, our primary water source—travels over land surfaces or through the ground, it dissolves minerals and, in some cases, other contaminants.
 It also may pick up substances resulting from the presence of animals or from human activity.

 Tap water as well as bottled water may reasonably be expected to contain at least small amounts of some contaminants—any substances that are not H2O.
 It's important to understand that the presence of contaminants does not necessarily indicate that water poses a health risk—particularly in light of claims made by some home water-treatment companies and reports about water quality or the environment.